, Answering FAQ'sTurboTax Employee

 For example: You refinanced your rental on February 1st.
 Your loan term was for 30 years.
 Your settlement statement shows the following expenses:

-If your refinance is related to a substantial improvement of your rental unit, you may be able to deduct the portion of the charges related to the improvement in full.
+If your refinance is related to a substantial improvement of your rental unit, you may be able to deduct all of the charges related to the improvement this year.

 For example, you took out a loan for $300,000 and you used $100,000 (1/3) for the rental garage and landscaping.
 Your eligible loan expenses total $4,250.00.
 You would be able to deduct 1/3 of the expenses related to the home improvements or $1,416.67 ($4250 / 3).